Data Shows Demographics Are Shifting in Fast-Growing Cities. How Are...

 Data Shows Demographics Are Shifting in Fast-Growing Cities.
 How Are School Districts Impacted?

-This article is part of the guide: Data Bytes: Parsing Education Data Into Snack-Sized Servings.
+This article is part of the collection: Data Bytes: Parsing Education Data Into Snack-Sized Servings.

 Education researchers have long kept an eye on the changing demographics of public schools, some looking at the potential for those shifts to shepherd in inequity as ethnic groups migrate or fluctuate in size.